 From Bill Keller Jr:

 My Dad's favorite hobby was visiting antique shops, and at one time he had a (non electric) lamp collection that numbered into the 20's.
-I have one pull hanging lamp with 35 Chech. crystal prisms.
-His prize was a double arm ceiling kerosene lamp (the type cowboys where shown in movies swinging on), which has a center container for kerosene supply, with two brass tube that ran from it to the actual lamps on each end.
+One of his that I have is a pull down hanging lamp with 35 Chech. crystal prisms.
+His prize was a double arm ceiling kerosene lamp (the type cowboys were shown in movies swinging on), which has a center container for kerosene supply, with two brass tube that ran from it to the actual lamps on each end.
 This lamp did not have mantels, simply a wick that burned for light.

 This is the common black plastic wick adjusting knob found on Farmor burners.
 Plastic, being a thermal insulator, was used as a way to keep the wick adjuster knob from getting uncomfortably hot during operation.

 When the Farmor black plastic wick adjusting knob breaks you end up with this hexagonal brass knob.
 If you see this you have a Farmor burner with a broken knob.